Dev49199/Redis-Labs/README.md

 The goal is to understand Redis concepts through **tiny, focused examples** instead of building a large project.

-Each lab demonstrates **one Redis concept** that you can modify and run locally.
+Each lab is independent and can be run by combining:
+- a shared Redis client file
+- one lab file at a time

 ---

 ## 🧠 What you will practice

 - Redis Strings (atomic counters, TTL)
-- Redis Hashes (object storage)
+- Redis Hashes (object-style storage)
-- Redis Sets (online users)
+- Redis Sets (online user tracking)
 - Redis Sorted Sets (leaderboards)
-- Redis anti-pattern awareness
+- Basic distributed locking
-- Redis behavior under small failure scenarios
+- Redis Streams (event-style processing)

 ---